Do you use a gas heater?

-As winter approaches, it is crucial to understand the importance of servicing your gas appliances, the risks around carbon monoxide and the difference between open flue and room sealed heaters.
-Find more information and tips on Heating your home with gas or our service guide.
+As winter approaches, it is crucial to understand the importance of maintenance for your gas appliances.
+The risks around carbon monoxide and the difference between open flue and room sealed heaters.
+Find more information and tips on Heating your home with gas.

 How CO Poisoning Devastated One Victorian Family: